TIC4302/video-streaming-bot/test/tests/security-test.md

-We have found there are multiple Docker Security tools (and we have listed them below), however, for this project we only focus on Docker-bench security
+We have found there are multiple Docker Security tools (and we have listed them below), however, for this project we only focus on Docker-bench security.

 ## Alphabetical index of Docker Security tools